-Before the test, a doctor will review the procedure with you, including possible complications, and will ask you to sign a consent form.
+Before the test, a doctor will review the procedure with you, including possible complications, and ask you to sign a consent form.

 THE COLONOSCOPY PROCEDURE

 During the procedure, the doctor might take a biopsy (small pieces of tissue) or remove polyps.
 Polyps are growths of tissue that can range in size from the tip of a pen to several inches.
 Most polyps are benign (not cancerous).
 However, some polyps can become cancerous if allowed to grow for a long time.
 Having a polyp removed does not hurt.
-(See "Patient information: Colon polyps (Beyond the Basics)" and "Endoscopic removal of large colonic polyps".)
+(See "Patient education: Colon polyps (Beyond the Basics)" and "Endoscopic removal of large colon polyps".)

 RECOVERY FROM COLONOSCOPY